quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part39_29._Locked_Data.md

 :p How does the `update` function handle local-to-global transfers?
 ??x
-The `update` function handles local-to-global transfers by checking if the local count has reached or exceeded the specified threshold \( S \).
+The `update` function handles local-to-global transfers by checking if the local count has reached or exceeded the specified threshold $S$.
 If so, it acquires the global lock to update the global counter with the accumulated local value and then resets the local counter.

 ```c
 void update(counter_t *c, int threadID, int amt) {